Donald Allister

-Donald Spargo Allister (born 27 August 1952) is a retired Church of England bishop.
-He was the Archdeacon of Chester from 2002 to 2010 and on 5 November 2009 was nominated as the next Bishop of Peterborough.
-He was installed on 17 April 2010 and retired in January 2023.
+Donald Spargo Allister (born 27 August 1952) is a retired Church of England bishop who served as the Archdeacon of Chester from 2002 to 2010 and the Bishop of Peterborough from 2010 to 2023.

 Allister served in parish positions in Hyde, Greater Manchester; Sevenoaks, Kent; Birkenhead, Merseyside and Cheadle, Greater Manchester.
-While at Sevenoaks he also served as a consultant editor of the Church of England Newspaper and in Birkenhead he was also a part-time hospital chaplain.
-He has been a member of the General Synod of the Church of England since 2005 and was on the committee which drafted proposed legislation regarding the consecration of women as bishops.
+While at Sevenoaks he also served as a consultant editor of the Church of England Newspaper and was also a part-time hospital chaplain in Birkenhead.
+Allister has been a member of the General Synod of the Church of England since 2005 and was on the committee which drafted proposed legislation regarding the consecration of women as bishops.
 He is also a member of the Council for Christian Unity.

-In 2001 Allister attracted media attention after it was reported that he had refused to allow a couple to have the hymns "Jerusalem" and "I Vow to Thee, My Country" at their wedding.
+In 2001, Allister attracted media attention after it was reported that he had refused to allow a couple to have the hymns "Jerusalem" and "I Vow to Thee, My Country" at their wedding.
 He has also spoken out about baptising the children of unmarried couples and also on sex outside of marriage more generally.

 Early life

-Allister was born in Liverpool, Lancashire (before Merseyside was created) in 1952, the son of a manager in the Mersey Docks and Harbour Company and a nursing sister.
+Allister was born on 27 August 1952 in Liverpool, the son of a manager of the Mersey Docks and Harbour Company and a nursing sister.
 The family soon moved across the Mersey to Birkenhead on the Wirral peninsula.
-Later they moved to Bromley, Kent, before returning to the Wirral when they settled in Heswall, before finally returning to Birkenhead where he attended Birkenhead School.
-In his childhood he was a choirboy at several churches and also an altar server for his uncle from whom comes his middle name of Spargo.
+Later, they moved to Bromley, Kent, before returning to the Wirral when they settled in Heswall, finally returning to Birkenhead where he attended Birkenhead School.
+In his childhood, he was a choirboy at several churches and an altar server for his uncle from whom comes his middle name of Spargo.

 Allister then went up to Peterhouse, Cambridge to study medicine, later changing to theology.
 After graduation, he undertook further theological studies at Trinity College, Bristol.